intel/mlir-extensions/docs/rfcs/XeGPU.md

 |load_matrix	| operation ::= xegpu.load_matrix $mdesc[$offsets] attr-dict : type($mdesc), type(offsets) -> type($res)	| %result = xegpu.load_matrix %mdesc[0, 0] : mem_desc<128x256xbf16, @block=[8, 16]> -> vector<128x256xbf16> |
 |store_matrix	| operation ::= xegpu.store_matrix $val, $mdesc[$offsets] attr-dict : type($val), type($mdesc), type(offsets) 	| %result = xegpu.store_matrix %val %mdesc[0, 0] : vector<128x256xbf16>, mem_desc<128x256xbf16, @block=[8, 16]> |

 Users create a `mem_desc` to represent a matrix stored in shared local memory (SLM).
-The operation takes a memref and adds structure information to the representation of the share local memory.
-The result mem_desc has proper information including shape, element type, and memory layout attributes (@block and @strides).
-The result mem_desc must be 2D.
+This operation takes a `memref` and augments it with structural information describing the layout of the shared local memory.
+The input memref must be contiguous, and its size and base address alignment must meet the specific microarchitectural requirements.

+The resulting `mem_desc` includes metadata such as shape, element type, and memory layout attributes (`block` and `strides`).
+The `mem_desc` must describe a 2D matrix.
 The @block attribute indicates that the matrix follows a blocked layout, enabling optimized lowering to 1D block loads.
 The @strides attribute specifies the logical strides of each dimension and is typically used to support chunked loads.

 ```mlir
 %mdesc_a = xegpu.create_mem_desc: mem_desc<256x128xbf16>